Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Theoretical framework

 where $\Phi_d$ is the antisymmetrized ground-state wave function of the deuteron.
-The vectors $\vkap$ and $\vkap'$ are the relative momenta (in units of $\hbar$) between the incident proton and the c.m.~of the deuteron in the initial and final channels, respectively. $t_{pp}$ and $t_{pn}$ are the proton-proton and proton-neutron effective interactions in free space, respectively, which are essentially the same since we adopt the isospin representation.
-The antisymmetrization operator $\hat{\mathcal{A}}$ is defined by
+The vectors $\vkap$ and $\vkap'$ are the relative momenta (in units of $\hbar$) between the incident proton and the c.m. of the deuteron in the initial and final channels, respectively. $t_{pp}$ and $t_{pn}$ are the proton-proton and proton-neutron effective interactions in free space, respectively, which are essentially the same since we adopt the isospin representation.
+These are defined as